-The Seeds for Autism studio is open Monday - Thursday from 9am to 1pm.
-Students can choose a schedule the days each week they would like to participate.
-Tuition costs are very low and depend on how many day a week students attend.
-Partial cholarships may be available.
+The SEEDs for Autism studio is open Monday - Thursday from 9am to 1pm.
+Students can choose to schedule the days each week they would like to participate in.
+Tuition costs are very low and depend on how many days a week students attend.
+Partial scholarships may be available.
 Each day begins with a brief team meeting then students follow their schedule for the day to the various departments.
-In a typical day a student will be in 2-3 different departments.
+In a typical day, a student will be in 2-3 different departments.
 Students work in every department to get an experience in each medium.

 SEEDs is a qualified vendor for Rehabilitation Services Administration (RSA) and the State of Arizona Department of Economic Services.
-Please contact your case manager of call us at 602-253-4471 to find out more.
+Please contact your case manager or contact us to find out more.

 EMPOWERMENT scholarship accounts

 SEEDs qualifies as a resource for parents who have chosen to apply and receive funding for ESA funds.
 We can provide services for young adults diagnosed with autism, seeking transitional training and life/social skill building through an ESA.
 An Empowerment Scholarship Account (ESA) is an account similar to a checking account with 90% of the state funding that would have been received by the school the child previously attended.
-For more information, The Arizona Department of Education’s website answers a series of frequently asked questions or call Seeds at 602-253-4471.
+For more information, The Arizona Department of Education’s website answers a series of frequently asked questions or you can contact us directly.

 SEEDs for Autism Summer Program

-SEEDs for Autism offers summer day camps to youth 15 and older who are interested in learning new skills, while also having fun.
-We focus on social skills, while also providing opportunities to learn a wide range of hands on skills as team players.
+SEEDs for Autism offers summer day camps to youth 15+ who are interested in learning new skills, while also having fun.
+We focus on social skills while also providing opportunities to learn a wide range of hands on skills as team players.
 Each 3 week session is different from the last, so campers can do all 3 or they can select which ones work around their summer break.
-Projects include some of the following: science, culinary, computers, graphic arts, writing, arts and crafts, drama, field trips, and more.
+Projects include some of the following: science, culinary, computers, writing, arts and crafts, drama, field trips, and more.

 HOW WE TEACH